All Episodes

 When South Carolinians go to the polls tomorrow, their choice is between several men who cannot unify the party and one who probably can.

-And I uh the Fred Thompson is who he's recommending Fred Thompson's ability to unify conservatives around their core principles uh should be much on South Carolinians' minds tomorrow.
+Fred Thompson's ability to unify conservatives around their core principles should be much on South Carolinians' minds tomorrow.

 That's so well put.